-When the data is from third parties, for example data about other individuals supplied by my clients, sometimes those third parties will know (for example, those providing witness statements or character references for the purposes of legal proceedings) but in other cases they may not.
+When the data is from third parties, for example data about other individuals supplied by my clients, sometimes those third parties will know (for example, those providing character references for the purposes of employment) but in other cases they may not.

-The data will only be used for so long as it is relevant to the case, but will be stored thereafter in order to comply with legal obligations to which I am subject.
+The data will only be used for so long as it is relevant to the purpose, but will be stored thereafter in order to comply with legal obligations to which we are subject.
 Once it is no longer required, it will be securely disposed of.

-The purpose of providing legal advice is widely understood; I am not doing anything new or innovative.
-I have not evidence about expectations, save that the public would expect legal advisors to keep personal data secure and to comply with the law at all times.
+The purpose of providing chambers support services is widely understood; we are not doing anything new or innovative.
+We have no evidence about expectations, save that the public would expect legal services providers to keep personal data secure and to comply with the law at all times.